 Would any British diplomat send an email like that, written in capitals and addressed to a cartoon duck?
 But right after receiving that email, in came another one.

+The name "Marvin Carradine" has been used by African scammers for many years and is still in use to this day.
 Then there was the reply from an idiot claiming to be the manager of Citibank, exhorting me to send a fee for the transfer of non-existent funds.

 Some of the scammers asked for Daffy's ID card, so I obliged them with this one.